kubeshop/testkube/docs/scripts-running.md

 TestKube will inform us about possible commands to get scripts:

-- `kubectl testkube scripts execution 615d6398b046f8fbd3d955d4` to get execution details
+- `kubectl testkube scripts execution 615d6398b046f8fbd3d955d4` to get execution details.
-- `kubectl testkube scripts watch 615d6398b046f8fbd3d955d4` to watch current pending execution (watch will also get details in case when script is completed and is good for long running scripts to lock your terminal until script execution completes)
+- `kubectl testkube scripts watch 615d6398b046f8fbd3d955d4` to watch current pending executions.
+Watch will also get the details when the script is completed and will lock the terminal until long running scripts complete.

-## Run with watch for changes
+## Run with Watch for Changes

-If we want to wait until script execution completes we can pass `-f` flag (follow) to script run command
+If we want to wait until script execution completes we can pass `-f` flag (follow) to the script run command.

 ```sh
 kubectl testkube scripts run api-incluster-test -f